-The overall result showed the presence of adequate variability in the F_2 segregating population studied that could be effectively manipulated using appropriate breeding techniques and program to develop improved varieties.
-High GCV, PCV, heritability and genetic advance were observed in most of the traits, indicating the predominance of additive gene action and the possibility of direct phenotypic selection through these traits even in early generations.
+The present study showed presence of adequate variability in F2 segregating populationthat could be effectively manipulated using appropriate breeding techniques and program to develop improved varieties.
+Narrow range of difference between GCV and PCV was observed for panicle weight, number of filled grains, number of unfilled grains, total grains per panicle and single plant yield indicating little influence of environment on the expression of these characters.
+High GCV, PCV, heritability and genetic advance as a percent of mean were observed for panicle weight, number of filled grains, number of unfilled grains, total grains per panicle, and single plant yield indicating the predominance of additive gene action and the possibility of direct phenotypic selection through these traits even in early generations.